MA in Studio Teaching

-The studio teaching degree program in art education includes a full year of internship experiences: student teaching for 16 weeks (eight weeks at the elementary level and eight weeks at the secondary level), followed by a second 16-week practicum designed to test lessons and units to be included in a curriculum thesis document.
+The studio teaching degree program in art education includes a full year of internship experiences: student teaching for 600 hours divided between the elementary and secondary level, followed by a second practicum designed to test lessons and units to be included in a curriculum thesis document.
 The art education faculty supervises internship experiences in cooperation with art teachers in local schools.
 The MA programs in Art Education and Studio Teaching maintain strong relationships with many schools in greater Boston, which provides excellent placement options for students.